cscorley/dissertation/chapters/3_flt/1_method.md

 dual-document extraction approach.

-The document extraction process for the snapshot remains the same as covered in Section \ref{flt-background} while the document extractor for the changesets parses each changeset for the removed, added, and context lines.
+The document extraction process for the snapshot remains the same as covered in Section \ref{sec:flt-background} while the document extractor for the changesets parses each changeset for the removed, added, and context lines.
 From there, the text extractor tokenizes each line.
 The same preprocessor transformations as before occur in both the snapshot and changesets.
 The snapshot vocabulary